niklas-joh/plantScraper/docs/notion_integration.md

 This document outlines the technical details for integrating the plants_detailed.json data with a Notion database.

+> **IMPORTANT**: The `src/notion` package described in this document is deprecated and will be removed in a future version.
+Please use `scripts/sync_to_notion_requests.py` for Notion integration, which now includes all the functionality described here, including the ability to update existing plants instead of creating duplicates.

 ## Prerequisites

 - Notion account with admin access to create integrations